What If I Received a Form 1099?

 How Do I Enter Form 1099 Information on efile.com?

-Entering 1099 information using the efile.com online tax software is as easy as A, B, C!
+Enter your 1099 information using the efile.com online tax software in 5 easy steps!

-B: View the list of 1099 forms and click "Add a Form" next to the one you have:
+3. View the list of 1099 forms in the modal box that appears (see image below) and click the light blue link next to or below the form you have.

-C: Enter the information from your paper form in the corresponding spaces on the screen.
+4. Enter the information from your paper form in the corresponding spaces on the 1099 form screen.
 See the "Help" box on the upper right of the screen for more information about each entry.

 If you need any further assistance, contact support.